 - Investigation and evaluation of research into mesh products and properties, such as the reports that mesh is not inert but may be liable to contraction and degradation inside the human body.

 - Assessing how many mesh products are in use in the UK and on what grounds they have been approved and whether further research might be required

 - Examining successful registries such as the hip registry and how this could be applied to mesh implants.
 Thanks to the hip registry, the harmful de Puy hip was removed from the market (although again the MHRA was accused of being slow to react)

-Meanwhile, NICE, seemingly oblivious to campaigners’ concerns, published its draft new guidelines for surgery which now focus completely on the use of synthetic mesh for surgery for stress urinary incontinence.
+Meanwhile, oblivious to campaigners’ concerns, NICE published its new draft guidelines for surgery which focused completely on the use of synthetic mesh for surgery for stress urinary incontinence.